klebgenomics/Kaptive/docs/source/Databases.rst

 have poor matches or are particularly interested in detecting variant loci you should try the variant database.

 .. warning::
- If you use the variant database please inspect your results carefully and decide for yourself what constitutes a confident match!
-Kaptive is not optimised for accurate variant detection.
+ We do not currently recommend using the variant database with Kaptive 3.
+It is included in the repository for completeness.

 Database versions: